 There are ways that police can get around the staleness issue, but an experienced criminal defense lawyer will know how to counteract their attempts.

-It is not unusual for an Affidavit to include statements that came from an anonymous source or from someone who acts as a police informant, particularly in narcotics cases.
+It’s not unusual for an Affidavit to include statements that came from an anonymous source or from someone who acts as a police informant, particularly in narcotics cases.

 As a result, there are very specific legal requirements for evidence that comes from anonymous sources or confidential informants.

 Generally, if an Affidavit includes allegations from an anonymous source or confidential informant, the Affidavit must also demonstrate two things:

-- The Affidavit must also include evidence that the source of the information wasn’t just repeating what they heard.
+The Affidavit must also include evidence that the source of the information wasn’t just repeating what they heard.

-- Information that comes from these kinds of sources must be from their personal knowledge, like what they saw, what they heard, what they did.
+Information that comes from these kinds of sources must be from their personal knowledge, like what they saw, what they heard, what they did.
 The Affidavit must include evidence that the source of the information is reliable.

 Similarly, there are a variety of ways your lawyer can challenge that information.

-The most common challenge to a search warrant is that it does not support probable cause to believe evidence of a crime will be found where police want to search.
+The most common challenge to a search warrant is that it doesn’t support probable cause to believe evidence of a crime will be found where police want to search.

 So, what can make a search warrant invalid?
 To summarize, a search warrant may be invalid if the information in the affidavit was:

-- Incomplete or inaccurate
+Incomplete or inaccurate

-- Not from a reliable source or not based on the source’s personal knowledge
+Not from a reliable source or not based on the source’s personal knowledge

 Insufficient to set out probable cause

 Also; remember to cooperate silently if police do conduct a search based on a search warrant.